arnosimons/arnosimons.github.io/projects/scratchbook.md

           </div>
           <div id="collapse1" class="collapse in">
             <div class="card-body" style="overflow-x:auto;">
-              <p>The following table lists and classifies all available scratches.</p>
               <p>Each scratch has a unique name, which signifies its specific composition.
-On the most basic level there are <strong>6 types of scratches:</strong> baby ("b"), ghost ("g"), transformer ("tr"), flare ("f"), tear ("t"), click-tear ("ct").
-Each type can be expressed in <strong>three types of curves (s-curve, exponential="Ex", logarithmic="Log")</strong>.
+On the most basic level there are <strong>6 types of scratches</strong>&mdash;baby ("b"), ghost ("g"), transformer ("tr"), flare ("f"), tear ("t"), click-tear ("ct")&mdash;as well as<strong>three types of curves</strong>: s-curve(no special signification), exponential ("Ex"), logarithmic ("Log").
 Currently, tears can have up to 3 steps ("t1", "t2", "t3"), flares and click-tears can have up to 3 Clicks ("f1", "f2", "f3", "ct1", "ct2", "ct3"), and transformers can have up to 4 clicks ("tr1", "tr2", "tr3", "tr4").
-Transformers and flares also come in up to <strong>three clicking variants (diminished="D", augmented="A", stretched="S")</strong> depending on the number of their clicks.
-In otal this currently makes 31 <strong>elementary scratches</strong>.</p>
+Transformers and flares also come in up to <strong>three clicking variants</strong>&mdash;diminished ("D"), augmented ("A"), and stretched ("S")</strong>depending on the number of their clicks.
+In total, this currently adds up to 31 <strong>elementary scratches or "elements"</strong>.</p>
-              <p>The next layer of complexity is achieved by combining these elementary scratches into all possible combinations of <strong>orbits</strong>, i.e. scratches that incorporates both a forward and backward movement (each being one of the elements), or vice versa, of the record in sequence.
-Independent of the elements used, <strong>five types of orbits (normal, right-skewed at 1/3, right-skewed at 1/4, left-skewed at 1/3, left-skewed at 1/4, right-skewed)</strong> are currently available</p>
+              <p>The next layer of complexity is achieved by combining these elements into all possible combinations of <strong>orbits</strong>, i.e. scratches that incorporate both a forward and backward movement (each being one of the elements), or vice versa, of the record in sequence.
+Orbits are signified using one element on each side, joined by an underscore (e.g. "f1_f1" or "tr3A_bEx").
+Independent of the elements used, <strong>five types of orbits</strong> are currently available: normal (no special signification), right-skewed at 1/4 ("_R4"), right-skewed at 1/3 ("_R3"), left-skewed at 1/3 ("_L3"), and left-skewed at 1/4 ("_L4").</p>
+              <p>The following table lists and classifies all available scratches.
+The meaning of the columns is explained below</p>
               <table class="table" id="scratch-table" style="font-size: 12px"></table>
               <script type="text/javascript">
                 $.getJSON('https://raw.githubusercontent.com/arnosimons/scratchbook/main/library_of_scratches.json', function(json) {